boltzmann-brain/hugo-homepage/content/papers.md

 ## AI Ethics / Philosophy of Machine Learning

+[Position: Stop treating "AGI" as the north-star goal of AI research](https://arxiv.org/abs/2502.03689).
+Third author (contributed a large part of the writing and research.)
+Forthcoming at ICML 2025.

 ["Is ETHICS about ethics?
 Evaluating the ETHICS benchmark"](https://evaleval.github.io/accepted_papers/EvalEval_24_Hancox-Li.pdf).
 Co-first author with Borhane Blili-Hamelin.
-Forthcoming at the Neurips 2024 EvalEval workshop.
+Presented at the NeurIPS 2024 EvalEval workshop and forthcoming in a Springer special issue.

 "Unsocial Intelligence: an Investigation of the Assumptions of AGI Discourse".
 AIES 2024.
 In Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society, 7(1), 141-155.
 Co-authored with Borhane Blili-Hamelin and Andrew Smart.